 There – I said it.

 If you find yourself feeling miserable and you can’t seem to shake it, it’s probably time to leave.
+Your vacation time is meant to be enjoyed, not suffered through.
 After all, you can always come back another day.

 FINAL THOUGHTS ON OVERCOMING MUSEUM FATIGUE